 Burrower

 Burrowers are machines similar to otters.
-As a Reconnaissance class, Burrowers travel in groups and help Acquisition class machines find land for terraforming and harvesting.
-Burrowers can explore both land and water, and, according to Guerrilla Games, can stun enemies, alert allies to danger via high-pitched sounds, and tunnel underground to resurface in unexpected locations.
+As a reconnaissance class, Burrowers travel in groups and help Acquisition class machines find land for terraforming and harvesting.
+Burrowers can explore both land and water, and they can stun enemies, alert allies to danger, and tunnel underground to resurface somewhere else.

 Bristleback